j2objc-contrib/j2objc-gradle/README.md

 ### Usage

-At HEAD, this plugin is in a state of significant flux as we refactor it into a first-class Gradle plugin for our beta.
+At HEAD, this plugin is in a state of flux as we refactor it into a first-class Gradle plugin for our beta.
 You may wish to wait for the beta release as we may make backwards incompatible changes before that point.

 You should start with a clean java only project without any android dependencies.
 It is suggested that the project is named `shared`.
 It must be buildable using the standard [Gradle Java plugin](https://docs.gradle.org/current/userguide/java_plugin.html).
 Starting as an empty project allows you to gradually shift over code from an existing Android application.
-This if beneficial for separation between the application model and user interface and a project which can easily be used server side as well.
+This is beneficial for separation between the application model and user interface.
+It also allows the shared project to be easily used server side as well.

 The Android app, shared Java project and Xcode should be sibling directories, i.e children of the same root level folder.
-Suggested folder names are `'android', 'shared' and 'ios'` respectivey.
+Suggested folder names are `'android', 'shared' and 'ios'` respectively.
 See the section below on [Folder Structure](#folder-structure).

 Configure `shared/build.gradle` in your Java only project: